All Episodes

 That was that community organizer gangster Chicago talk, right?

-It was Obama did say those things.
+Obama didn't say those things.

 Well, that's kind of what David did on Crossfire last night.